Learn the essentials needed to care for your senior loved one with our Compassionate Caregiving course.

 Pro Tip: Do you or a loved one require more support than assisted living can provide?
 Consider comparing the pros and cons of nursing homes vs. home care.

 In-home care varies widely.
 One person — or sometimes several — visit regularly.
-The options usually fall into four categories:
+The options usually fall into three categories:

-If you require medical attention such as shots or therapy, you'll need a licensed medical professional.
-These professionals include physicians, physician's assistants, nurses, physical and occupational therapists, and home health aides under the direction of a physician.
+If you require medical attention such as shots or therapy, you’ll need skilled medical care.
+These professionals include physicians, physician’s assistants, nurses, physical and occupational therapists, and home health aides under the direction of a physician.

-Need help with ADLs?
-Turn to nonmedical paraprofessionals.
-They help with cooking, shopping, bathing, laundry, and companionship.
-The choices include personal care attendants, homemakers, companions, and home health aides.
+Need help with IADLs?
+Turn to nonmedical personal care.
+These professionals help with cooking, shopping, laundry and companionship.
+The choices include personal care attendants, homemakers, companions and home health aides.
 Family members may be able to help with this part too.
+Assistance with ADLs, including bathing, dressing and toileting, are also options for people who need more assistance.

-Dementia home care services are for seniors who have progressive disorders such as Huntington’s disease, Parkinson’s disease, or a form of dementia.
-Those in the early stages will need at least part-time help.
-Depending on how far your condition has progressed, 24-hour monitoring may be the safest option.
+Neurological disorder or dementia home care services are for older adults who have progressive disorders such as Huntington’s disease, Parkinson’s disease or a form of dementia (such as Alzheimer’s disease).
+People in the mild to moderate stages will need at least part-time help, especially if no one else is living in their home.
+Depending on how far the condition has progressed, 24-hour monitoring may be the safest option.
 Be sure to look for a certified dementia care manager.

-Alzheimer's home care services offer daily assistance or full-time memory care.
-Families who need a temporary break from caregiving can hire a respite care worker too.
-These professionals help with chores, errands, meal prep, memory care, and personal hygiene.
+Families that need a temporary break from caregiving can hire a respite care worker too.
+These professionals help with chores, errands, meal prep and personal hygiene.
 Their goal is to keep your loved one as safe and comfortable as possible.

 Assisted Living Facilities: Helping Seniors Live Independently Away from Home

-With assisted living, seniors move into a staffed facility.
-Assisted living facilities offer shared or private rooms in a community of older adults.
+With assisted living, older adults move into a staffed facility.
+Assisted living facilities (ALFs) offer shared or private rooms in a community of older adults.
 The room might have a kitchen, or it might just be a bedroom and bathroom.
 It’s a lot different from a nursing home, since you won’t have constant supervision or medical treatment, but 24-hour personal assistance is available.
-Caregivers help with bathing, dressing, medication management, meal services, and transportation as needed.
-Housekeeping, laundry, physical therapy, and memory care may cost extra.
+Caregivers help with bathing, dressing, medication management, meal services and transportation as needed.
+Housekeeping, laundry, physical therapy and memory care may cost extra.

-You may know assisted living facilities (ALF) by another name, such as residential care facilities, adult care homes, or retirement homes.
-For more information about assisted living facilities and who they are best for, watch our video below.
+You may know ALFs by another name, such as residential care facilities, adult care homes or retirement homes.
+For more information about ALFs and who they are best for, watch our video below.

 Comparing Assisted Living and In-Home Care